Coldcard/firmware/hardware/README.md

 - No promises that these files are 100% current because we do make quality improvements.
 - Copyright of these files, and all design elements of the Coldcard remain with Coinkite Inc.
+- This information is for research and testing purposes only, **we do not liscense it for comercial use.**